Coulomb's Law Calculator

 How do I calculate the force between two charged particles?

-Yes, Coulomb's law is an inverse square law.
-The electrostatic force is inversely proportional to the square of the distance between charges.
-Doubling the distance reduces the force to one-fourth of its original value.
+Yes.
+Coulomb's Law is an inverse square law because the electrostatic force decreases with the square of the distance between the charges.
+If you double the distance, the force becomes four times weaker.

 What is the force between a proton and an electron in a hydrogen atom?